 - The ordinal number πεντεκαιδεκατος (pentekaidekatos), meaning fifteenth (Luke 3:1 only).

 - The ordinal number πεμπτος (pemptos), meaning fifth.
 This word is used 4 times, see full concordance, exclusively in Revelation.

 - With the numeral termination: πεντακις (pentakis), meaning five times (2 Corinthians 11:24 only).
 From this word comes:

 - Together with εκατον (hekaton), meaning hundred: πεντακοσιοι (pentakosioi), meaning five hundred (Luke 7:41 and 1 Corinthians 15:6 only).

-- The ordinal number πεντηκοστη (pentekoste), meaning fiftieth (Acts 2:1, 20:16, 1 Corinthians 16:8).
+- The ordinal number πεντηκοστη (pentekoste), meaning fiftieth (Acts 2:1, 20:16 and 1 Corinthians 16:8 only).
 For some obscure reason, this word was transliterated directly into English as Pentecost, the name of the Feast Of Weeks that was celebrated after seven times seven days (thus on the fiftieth day) from Passover.